Depression Hotline Number | 24-Hour Depression Helpline

 Depression often does not occur alone—many people living with depression experience some other mental illness as well.
 Depression has a high rate of co-occurrence with both anxiety (up to 60%) and substance use disorders.4,5 A depression crisis hotline can address dangerous substance abuse behaviors and any other mental health challenges that may be contributing to depression.
 If you are experiencing thoughts of hurting yourself or others, call 911 immediately or go to your nearest emergency room or psychiatric hospital for a crisis evaluation.

-Should I Call a Depression Helpline?
+When Should I Call a Depression Hotline?

 Mood disorders rank among the top 10 causes of worldwide disability, and Major Depressive Disorder appears first on the list.